 *Value from present value of $1 table.

-Notice that both the investment proposals generate equal cash inflow of $20,000 in 4-year period but present value of proposal Y’s cash inflow is greater than the present value of proposal X’s cash inflow by $2,204 .
+Notice that both the proposals generate equal cash inflow of $20,000 in their 4-year period life but present value of proposal Y’s cash inflow is greater than the present value of proposal X’s cash inflow by $2,204 (= $14,552 – $12,348) .
 The reason is that proposal Y generates most of its cash inflow in earlier years whereas proposal X generates most of its cash inflow in later years.
 It reminds us that the money has a time value.

 (2).
 Comparison of two proposals using net present value (NPV) method:

-NPV = Initial cost – Present value of cash inflows
+NPV = Present value of cash inflows – Present value of cash outflows

-The net present value of both the proposals are positive and therefore both the proposals are acceptable if evaluated using net present value method.
-The proposal Y, however, promises a higher net present value than proposal X and is therefore a better investment to choose.
+The net present value of both the proposals are positive and therefore both are acceptable if evaluated using NPV method.
+The proposal Y, however, promises a higher net present value than proposal X and is a better investment to choose.